Zodiac1978/wp-search-ignore-block-names/README.md

 This plugin just wants to solve this particular problem without too much overhead.
 If you need more customizations to your search, then please have a look at [Relevanssi](https://wordpress.org/plugins/relevanssi/) or [Better Search](https://wordpress.org/plugins/better-search/).

-It is building up an index from your content and is therefore solving the underlying issue in another way with much more ways to customize it.
-And it will be even faster.
+These plugins are building up an index from your content and are therefore solving the underlying issue in another way with much more ways to customize it.
+And they will be even faster.

 ### Can I help you?